Ming dynasty literature: Early period: persecution, censorship, and Confucian orthodoxy

 On the Five Relationships, written by the Xuande Emperor, Imperial Household edition, 1448.
 The Five Relationships (father-son, sovereign-subject, elder brother-younger brother, husband-wife, friends) are central to Confucian morality.

-During the Yuan dynasty, writers enjoyed a certain level of freedom due to the Mongols' lack of interest in literary affairs, but with the establishment of the Ming dynasty in 1368, this changed drastically.
-The new Hongwu Emperor implemented a policy of terror against his enemies, particularly scholars.
+During the Mongol-led Yuan dynasty (1271–1368), writers enjoyed a certain level of freedom due to the Mongols' lack of interest in literary affairs.
+This changed drastically with the establishment of the Ming dynasty in 1368.
+The first Ming emperor, the Hongwu Emperor, implemented a policy of terror against his enemies, particularly scholars.
 Scholars were now forbidden from refusing to serve the imperial power, under penalty of death.
 This policy also affected scholars who were part of his entourage, such as Liu Ji (1311–1375), who was dismissed, and Song Lian, who was banished.
 Song Lian edited the official History of Yuan, reducing literature to writings inspired by the study of the Classics.
 The most notable case was that of Gao Qi, a poet from Suzhou who was sentenced to death in 1374.
 This led to the disappearance of a whole generation of artists and writers from Suzhou.
 The Hongwu Emperor implemented an educational policy based on the Confucian classics and the Four Books, interpreting Confucian morality and virtues in a strict and orthodox manner.
 Scholars were expected to show strict obedience to the sovereign.
 The intellectuals of Suzhou, a city that had long been under the control of the Hongwu Emperor's rival Zhang Shicheng, posed a threat to this policy of strict obedience.
-As a result, writers began to practice self-censorship.
+Writers began to practice self-censorship.
 For example, Qu You initially only distributed his collection of stories, New Stories After Snuffing the Lamp, in manuscript form to a restricted circle.
 It was not until around 1400 that the work was finally printed, but it was banned in 1442 due to its veiled criticism of the Ming dynasty and Confucian values.
 The printing of books facilitated their circulation, which caught the attention of the Ming government and led to increased censorship.
 In 1442, the director of the Imperial University, Li Shimian, requested a ban on certain writings, including Qu You's collection, which he had discovered in the hands of his students.
 He also requested sanctions against those who printed or sold the work.
 At the time, there were no laws in place to regulate these professions or this type of work.
 It was not until a revised edition of the Qing code in 1740 that measures were put in place against printed works of pornographic fiction and those involved in their production and distribution.